 Our society’s modern lifestyle is defined by certain creature comforts that make our stay indoors enjoyable.
-Air conditioning takes center stage when it comes to these comforts and it symbolizes our evolution from the primitive communities to the modern indoor setup that we have all grown to love and enjoy.
-Air conditioning systems are a priceless addition to any household, especially considering how weather conditions are rarely optimum, favoring instead to play around the extremes of either freezing cold or extremely hot conditions.
+Air conditioning takes center stage when it comes to these comforts, and it symbolizes our evolution from the primitive communities to the modern indoor setup that we have all grown to love and enjoy.
+Air conditioning systems are a priceless addition to any household, especially considering how weather conditions are rarely optimum, favoring instead to play around the extremes of either cold or sweltering conditions.

 Top 5 Best Window Air Conditioners

-Before we jump to the guide and read everything you need to know about Window Air Conditioners I will answer the most important question: what are currently the best window air conditioners on the market?
+Before we jump to the guide and read everything you need to know about Window Air Conditioners, I will answer the most critical question: what are currently the best window air conditioners on the market?
 Here are my top window Air Conditioners for 2020:

 - Energy Star certified

 - Modern Design

 Kenmore 87050 Window AC unit is smaller than the LG AC unit; it has 5,000 BTU and is designed for rooms up to 150 square feet.
 EER is 11.2.
 Kenmore air conditioner has a removable antimicrobial mesh filter, which helps to remove harmful bacteria.
 To completely get rid of bacterias, you need an air purifier.
 This unit doesn’t have many features, but it is simple and easy to use.

 - Effortless™ Restart

 - No timer, no sleep mode, only two fan speeds